 Nova Scotia's Brightest Career Sectors: 4 That Stand Out

 A number of fascinating industries are emerging in Nova Scotia, such as aerospace and ocean technology.
 It's an impressive fact when you consider the province's small size.
-But, even with limited geography, the region's labour force of close to half a million workers is able to contribute to a lot of innovation.*
+But, even with limited geography, the region's labour force of over half a million workers is able to contribute to a lot of innovation.*